martinvonz/jj/docs/contributing.md

 2. Make sure `jjfan.github.com/jj` includes the `gh-pages` branch of the jj repo and run `git fetch origin gh-pages`.

-3. Go to the Github repository settings, enable Github Pages, and configure them to use the `gh-pages` branch (this is usually the default).
+3. Go to the GitHub repository settings, enable GitHub Pages, and configure them to use the `gh-pages` branch (this is usually the default).

-4. Run the same `sh` script that is used in Github CI (details below):
+4. Run the same `sh` script that is used in GitHub CI (details below):

     ```shell
     .github/scripts/docs-build-deploy 'https://jjfan.github.io/jj/'\